Absolute Ceiling:

 Single-engine stalls, or stalls with significantly more power on one engine than the other, should not be attempted due to the likelihood of a departure from controlled flight and possible spin entry.
 Similarly, simulated engine failures should not be performed during stall entry and recovery.

-Immediate full application of power in a stalled condition has an associated risk due to the possibility of asymmetric thrust.
+Immediate application of full power in a stalled condition has an associated risk due to the possibility of asymmetric thrust.
 Maximum power should be delayed until reaching a speed above VMC.